 2. Mitigation Measures for End-Users

 Besides advertising products to hijacked traffic, DNS hijackers also target user data and credentials.
-Website users can prevent hijacking by frequently changing their passwords, installing and updating their computer anti-viruses, and using reliable virtual private networks.
+Website users can prevent hijacking by the following:

 3. Mitigation Measures for Website Owners